flokoe/bash-hackers-wiki/docs/syntax/expansion/cmdsubst.md

 In general, the `$()` should be the preferred method:

--   it\'s clean syntax
+-   it's clean syntax
--   it\'s intuitive syntax
+-   it's intuitive syntax
--   it\'s more readable
+-   it's more readable
--   it\'s nestable
+-   it's nestable
 -   its inner parsing is separate

 ## Examples